5jt/dyalog-cookbook/manuscript/18 GUI.md

 For that we do the following:

-* We keep all controls and all data in a single namespace `n`.
+* We keep all controls and all data in a single namespace `N`; we've already discussed that, now we need to put this into practice.

 * Define no more than one property at the time when creating a GUI control.